Definition of Business Risk

 Advantages

-- It makes the business think out of the box and consider facts like improving operations.
+- It makes the business think outside the box and consider facts like improving operations.

-- This faced by businesses makes the business more adaptable to future scenarios and changes.
+- This faced by businesses makes their business more adaptable to future scenarios and changes.

-- This faced by business makes a firm work more effectively and efficiently minimizing the cost of operations.
+- This faced by businesses makes a firm work more effectively and efficiently, minimizing the cost of operations.

-- It makes the business ready for the current consumer trend and also adheres to the statement that the customer is king.
+- It prepares the business for the current consumer trend and adheres to the statement that the customer is king.

 Disadvantages

-- It involves a lot of costs to manage the risk in the form of change in technology or assets or teams.
+- Managing the risk involves many costs in the form of changes in technology, assets, or teams.

-- Higher salaried costs in the form of raising a team just to study and manage the risk.
+- Higher salaried costs in raising a team to study and manage the risk.

 - Business impacts the profitability of the firm.